What is Parkinson’s Disease?

-It is still unknown as to how exactly Parkinson’s Disease is caused, and is believed to be inherited in only a small percentage of people.
+It is still unknown how exactly Parkinson’s Disease is caused and is believed to be inherited in only a small percentage of people.
 Exposure to particular environmental toxins is also thought to play a small role in its causation.
 Research is currently being undertaken to find out why and/or how dopamine-producing cells start to deteriorate.

 Brain imaging showing loss in serotonin function as Parkinson’s disease progresses.
 Red/yellow areas show that serotonin function reduces before movement symptoms develop.
 [Neurodegeneration Imaging Group, King’s College London.]

 Medicinal CBD for Parkinson’s Disease

 A 2014 double-blind trial aimed to look deeper into the endocannabinoid system as a possible link to the treatment of Parkinson’s Disease, despite there not being any neuroprotective treatments being found to date.

 The study selected 21 participants from a sample size of 119 people with Parkinson’s Disease, who did not have dementia or any other comorbid psychiatric conditions.
 Participants were divided up into three groups with seven participants in each, one group taking a placebo, the second group taking 75mg of CBD a day and the last with 300mg a day.
 The study reported on participant’s motor and general symptoms score (which measured the symptoms they had been experiencing), well-being and quality of life score and the possible neuroprotective effects.

 There was no significant increase in participants’ neuroprotective effects or motor and general symptoms scores when compared to their baseline levels.
 The groups who had taken the placebo and the 300mg of CBD daily reported significantly different mean total quality of life and well-being scores.